 Christine is Provost at the University of Warwick where she supports the Vice Chancellor in the academic leadership of the University.

 Christine graduated from Cambridge University and completed her PhD at Nottingham.
 She began her academic career as an agricultural economist at the University of Newcastle-upon-Tyne in 1985.
 She then moved to the University of Nottingham and in 1995 was promoted to Professor of Marketing.
 She also held visiting academic appointments at Lehigh University in Pennsylvania and the Indian Institute of Management in Calcutta.
-She has served as Deputy Director of Nottingham University Business School and Academic Director of the Business School at the University’s Malaysia Campus during its start-up phase (2000-01).
-From 2004-07 she was Dean of Social Sciences and from 2008-2016 she was one of Nottingham’s Pro Vice Chancellors, as well as serving as Provost and CEO of the University of Nottingham Malaysia Campus.
-She joined the University of Warwick in August 2016
+She has served as Deputy Director of Nottingham University Business School and Academic Director of the Business School at the University’s Malaysia Campus during its start-up phase (2000-2001).
+From 2004-2007 she was Dean of Social Sciences and from 2008-2016 she was one of Nottingham’s Pro Vice Chancellors, and served as Provost and CEO of the University of Nottingham Malaysia Campus.
+She joined the University of Warwick in August 2016.

 She is currently a member of the Advisory Board of the Observatory on Borderless Higher Education, a member of the Board of Directors for Common Purpose Student Experiences.
 She is also a Board Member for the Higher Education Funding Council for Wales (HEFCW) and Chair of its Regulation Committee.